-Following recent image generation developments, a small but growing body of non-scholarly or unpublished work has approached the problem of generating multi-view 2D images [39] or ambigrams [37].
+Contemporary Work: Following recent image generation developments, a small but growing body of non-scholarly or unpublished work has approached the problem of generating multi-view 2D images [38] or ambigrams [36].
 While these approaches appear to yield appealing results, they are narrowly focused on specific illusions, may require substantial cherry-picking, and have not been formally presented or published.
 In contrast, we present a formalized, generic approach capable of generating variable types of illusions followed by extensive evaluation (both quantitative and qualitative) of our approach.
-Inspired by our Diffusion Illusions project, contemporary work in [11] presents a formal framework for efficient (fast inference) illusion generation, but operates on a subset of our illusions (namely, those with a single "prime image" in our terminology).
-Furthermore, [11] does not explore any illusions with overlay which is generally more challenging and the generality for real-world transfer (i.e. fabrication of illusions in the real world).
+Contemporary work in [11] presents a formal framework for efficient (fast inference) illusion generation, but operate on a subset of our illusions and do not explore generality for real-world transfer (i.e. fabrication of illusions in real world).